Organization

 Distinguish Inbound and Outbound Calls

-If ClearIP will be used to simultaneously process both inbound (PSTN-to-provider) and outbound (provider-to-PSTN) calls, then ClearIP must be able to distinguish inbound and outbound call directions.
+If ClearIP will be used to simultaneously process both inbound (PSTN-to-provider) and outbound (provider-to-PSTN) calls, ClearIP must be able to distinguish inbound and outbound call directions.

 There are primarily 3 methods for ClearIP to distinguish call traffic direction: